volusion/element/content/references/block-utils.md

 ### 'addScript'

-Function that includes an external javascript library.
+This function includes an external javascript library.

 #### 'addScript' Usage